Naman7564/Naman7564/README.md

 I'm currently pursuing **BCA (Bachelor of Computer Applications)** from **Manipal University Jaipur**, in my **4th semester**.
 I'm passionate about coding and always eager to explore new technologies and tools.

+## 🚀 DevOps Intern Journey

+As a DevOps intern, I am exploring the foundations of modern software

 ---

 ## 🛠️ Skills